atsuoishimoto/shibazuke/docs/index.rst

     ValueError: Circular refecence([[[...]]])

-* Objectes can occur multiple times in the object tree to be serialized, but they are de-serialized as differect objects.
+* Objectes can occur multiple times in the object tree to be serialized, but they are de-serialized as different objects.

     >>> import shibazuke
     >>> list1 = []